 How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

-Students with SEN, including those who are LAC (Looked After Children), are identified in a number of ways:
+Students with SEND, including those who are CIC (Children in Care), are identified in a number of ways:

-Any parent who may have concerns about their child is asked to contact the student's Head of House in the first instance.
+Any parent who may have concerns about their child is asked to contact the student's Head of Year in the first instance.

 How is the decision made about how much individual support students will receive?

-Progress is formally reported to parents three times per year There is also the opportunity to meet a child's teachers at Parents' Evening once per year; the SENCo also attends parents evening and appointments can be made to discuss progress.
-If a parent feels their child may have SEN there is direct access to the SENCo.
+Progress is formally reported to parents three times per year.
+There is also the opportunity to meet a child's teachers at Parents' Evening once per year; the SENDCo also attends parents evening and appointments can be made to discuss progress.
+If a parent feels their child may have SEND there is direct access to the SENDCo.
 Specialists in the teaching of dyslexia, behaviour management, mental health and an Educational Psychologist are all available to support individual student needs.

 How does the Academy support students with Special Educational Needs?